Ormeline/CV/README.md

 - Completed the [Software Engineer Bootcamp](https://www.hyperiondev.com/bootcamps/software-engineering/) 16 weeks full time course.
 - Learnt the fundamentals skills of backend development and machine learning (Python).
-- Built [Shoe Inventory](https://github.com/Ormeline/shoe-inventory), Shoe Inventory System – Implemented a shoe inventory system in Python that allowed users to view shoes, add shoes, search for shoes and restock shoes.
+- Built a [Shoe Inventory](https://github.com/Ormeline/shoe-inventory) System – Implemented this project in Python.
+Users are able to view shoes, add shoes, search for shoes and restock shoes.
 Stored shoe objects in a list.
 Used text file to read and write data.
 Formatted tables with python-tabulate.

 ## Hobbies